 Breinton Parish Council

-Adopted by the Council on 20th June 2018
+Reviewed by the Council on 16th September 2020

 This Policy was adopted by the Parish Council in order to comply with the requirements of the General Data Protection Regulations (GDPR), in force on 25 May 2018.